 Welcome to my website!

-My name is Ian Zhang, I’m a graduate student at the University of Toronto, currently working towards my masters in statistics, which I expect to obtain in June 2026.
+My name is Ian Zhang, I’m a graduate student at the University of Toronto, currently working towards my masters in statistics, which I will obtain in June 2026.
 I recently received my Honours BSc in statistics and mathematics from UofT, from which I graduated with high distinction.
-In Fall 2026, I will starting my PhD in statistics; I have yet to decide where to pursue this degree.
+In Fall 2026, I will starting my PhD in statistics at UofT, under the joint supervision of Joshua Speagle and Thibault Randrianarisoa.

 My research interests lie mainly in asymptotic statistical theory and applications, Bayesian nonparametrics, and high-dimensional statistics.
 Some topics I’ve worked on include: